Arroz con Pollo

 Preheat the oven to 350°F and set an oven rack in the middle position.
 In a small bowl, mix together 1½ teaspoons salt, pepper, and 1 teaspoon of the cumin.

-Cut off any excessive fat on the chicken (leaving the skin intact).
-Blot the chicken with a paper towel and season both sides with the spice mixture.
+Cut off any excessive fat on the chicken, but leave the skin intact.
+Dry the chicken pieces by blotting them with a paper towel and season both sides with the spice mixture.

-Heat the oil in a large (5 to 6-qt) Dutch oven or heavy-bottomed, high-sided oven-safe skillet over medium-high heat.
-Working in two batches, brown the chicken in a single layer until golden and crispy.
-For thighs, place the chicken skin side down, and sear until golden and crispy, 5 to 7 minutes.
-Flip and brown on the other side, 1 to 2 minutes more.
-For drumsticks, sear for 2 to 3 minutes on each side, turning to brown evenly all over.
+Heat the oil in a large Dutch oven or deep, oven-safe skillet over medium-high heat.
+When the oil is hot, add the chicken in a single layer, working in two batches so you don’t overcrowd the pan.
+For thighs, start skin-side down and cook until golden and crispy, about 5 to 7 minutes.
+Flip and cook for another 1 to 2 minutes on the other side.
+For drumsticks, sear for 2 to 3 minutes per side until evenly browned all over.

-Using tongs, transfer the chicken to a large plate and set aside aside.
+Using tongs, transfer the chicken pieces to a large plate and set aside aside.

 Step 2: Sauté the Vegetables and Rice

-If there is a lot of oil left in the pan, pour off all but about 2 tablespoons of the fat.
-Return the pot to the stove and reduce the heat to medium-low.
-Add the onion and bell pepper to the pot and cook, stirring occasionally, until softened, 6 to 8 minutes.
-As you stir, scrape up any brown bits from the bottom of the pan and mix it into the vegetables.
+If there’s a lot of oil left in the pan, carefully pour off all but about 2 tablespoons of the fat.
+Return the pot to the stove and lower the heat to medium-low.
+Add the onion and bell pepper, stirring occasionally, and cook until they’re softened, 6 to 8 minutes.
+As you stir, scrape up any browned bits from the bottom of the pan—they’re packed with flavor and will mix right into the vegetables.

-Add the rice, garlic, tomato paste, and remaining 1 teaspoon of cumin; cook, stirring constantly, until fragrant, another 2 to 3 minutes.
+Add the rice, garlic, tomato paste, and remaining 1 teaspoon of cumin; cook until fragrant, another few minutes.

 Step 3: Add the Broth, Seasoning and Browned Chicken To The Pot